Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: An operator with spectral gap in a non- type factor

 \begin{theorem} Let $\mathcal M$ be a {non-$\Gamma$} type ${\rm II}_1$ factor with trace $\tau$.
 Then there exist two self-adjoint elements $x_1$, $x_2$ in $\mathcal M$ and a positive number $\alpha>0$ such that

 \end{theorem}

-\begin{proof} By Proposition \ref{prop3.7}, there exist two self-adjoint elements $x_1$ and $x_2$ in $\mathcal M$ such that $W^*(x_1+i x_2)'\cap \mathcal M^{\omega}= \mathbb CI$.
-By Proposition \ref{prop3.9}, there exist an $\epsilon>0$ and a nonzero projection $p$ in $\mathcal M$ such that for every nonzero subprojection $e$ of $p$,
+\begin{proof} By Proposition \ref{prop3.9-gamma}, there exist two self-adjoint elements $x_1$ and $x_2$ in $\mathcal M$ such that $W^*(x_1+i x_2)'\cap \mathcal M^{\omega}= \mathbb CI$.
+By Proposition \ref{prop3.9}, there exist an $\varepsilon>0$ and a nonzero projection $p$ in $\mathcal M$ such that for every nonzero subprojection $e$ of $p$,

-If $p=I$, we claim that there exists an $\alpha$ such that $x_1$, $x_2$ and $\alpha$ have the desired property stated in the theorem.
-Actually, assume, to the contrary, that such an $\alpha$ doesn't exist.
+If $p=I$, we claim that there exists an $\alpha$ such that $x_1$, $x_2$, and $\alpha$ have the desired property stated in the theorem.
+Actually, assume, to the contrary, that there is no such an $\alpha$.
 Thus for each $\alpha=1/k$, there exists a projection $q_k$ in $\mathcal M$ such that

 Obviously, $0<\tau(q_k)<1$.
 Replacing $q_k$ by $I-q_k$ if needed, we assume that

 Notice that $W^*(x_1+i x_2)'\cap \mathcal M^{\omega}= \mathbb CI$.
 We have that

 Since we have assumed that $p=I$, we obtain that (\ref{may16Equ5.6}) and (\ref{may10Equ5.4}) contradict with (\ref{equ5.1}).
 This ends the proof in this case.